Thinking about learning a new language, but not sure which one to choose?

 Yes and no.

 We have lots of laughs together and in many ways we share a similar sense of humour.
 But the language barrier means that sometimes we need to explain jokes to each other, particularly if they involve cultural references or wordplay.
-Some people might find that tedious, but we love sharing English and Italian humour with one another, and getting a laugh when the penny finally drops.
+Some people might find that tedious, but we love sharing English and Italian humour with one another, and getting a laugh (or groaning at the dad joke) when the penny drops.

 3. Is it hard to get along with each other’s friends and family?